bldl/emplace-spidermonkey/README.md

 ### 1. What is the ECMA-262 Specification?

-* <a href="https://262.ecma-international.org/15.0/index.html?_gl=1*chzpt6*_ga*Mzc5OTUzMzY4LjE3MjQzMjMwMjA.*_ga_TDCK4DWEPP*MTczMDcyMzg1Ni41LjEuMTczMDcyNDYxMy4wLjAuMA" target="_blank">ECMA-262</a> is the official document that defines how JavaScript™ works.
+* <a href="https://262.ecma-international.org/" target="_blank">ECMA-262</a> is the official document that defines the programming language ECMAScript® (also known as JavaScript™).
 It provides detailed guidelines for developers and browser vendors on how JavaScript™ should behave in every situation, ensuring consistency and compatibility across different platforms and implementations.

 ### 2. How to Navigate the Document

-* **Start with the Table of Contents**: This is where you’ll find major sections like grammar, types, and functions.
+* **Start with the _Table of Contents_**: This is where you’ll find major sections describing the language's grammar and constructs, data types, standard library functions, and so on.
 It helps you jump to the part you’re interested in.
-* **Use Search**: The specification is large.
+* **Use _Search_**: The specification is a large document.
 If you’re looking for a specific topic, like `Promise` or `Array`, use your browser’s search function (`Ctrl + F`/`cmd + F`) to find it quickly.
 * **Annexes (Extras)**: At the end of the document, you’ll find extra sections that explain older features or give additional context.

 ### 3. How to Read the Algorithms

-* **Algorithms are like instructions**: The spec breaks down how JavaScript™ works using step-by-step instructions, almost like a recipe.
+* **Algorithms are like instructions**: The specification breaks down how JavaScript™ works using [step-by-step instructions](https://262.ecma-international.org/#sec-algorithm-conventions), almost like a recipe.
-* **Steps to follow**: The specification breaks down methods like <a href="https://262.ecma-international.org/15.0/index.html?_gl=1*chzpt6*_ga*Mzc5OTUzMzY4LjE3MjQzMjMwMjA.*_ga_TDCK4DWEPP*MTczMDcyMzg1Ni41LjEuMTczMDcyNDYxMy4wLjAuMA#sec-array.prototype.push" target="_blank">`Array.prototype.push`</a> into clear, numbered steps.
+* **Steps to follow**: The specification breaks down methods like <a href="https://262.ecma-international.org/15.0/index.html#sec-array.prototype.push" target="_blank">`Array.prototype.push`</a> into clear, numbered steps.
 For instance, it describes how the method first checks the current `length`, then adds the new element, and finally updates the array's `length`.
-* **Conditions**: You’ll often see `if`-statements, that will tell you how to proceed if the statement evaluates to `true` or `false`.
+* **Conditionals and other control flow constructs**: You’ll often see `if`-statements, that will tell you how to proceed if the statement evaluates to `true` or `false`.

 ### 4. Some Key Symbols and What They Mean

-* **`[[ ]]` (Double Square Brackets)**: These represent internal properties of JavaScript™ objects.
+* **`[[ ]]` (Double Square Brackets)**: These represent [internal properties of JavaScript™ objects](https://262.ecma-international.org/#sec-object-internal-methods-and-internal-slots).
 These are properties that JavaScript™ uses internally but developers can’t directly access.
-* **`?` (Question Mark)**: This shorthand means "if this operation results in an error (abrupt completion), `return` that error immediately."
+* **`?` (Question Mark)**: This [shorthand](https://262.ecma-international.org/#sec-returnifabrupt-shorthands) means "if this operation results in an error (abrupt completion), `return` that error immediately."
 For example, `?
 Call(func, arg)` means that if calling `func` with `arg` throws an error, stop the current process and `return` the error right away.
 * **`Return`**: This marks the end of an operation, specifying the result to be returned.
-* **`{ }` (Curly braces)**: These are used to define a **Record** structure.
+* **`{ }` (Curly braces)**: These are used to define a [**Record**](https://262.ecma-international.org/#sec-list-and-record-specification-type) structure.
 A **Record** is a data structure that groups together related fields as `key-value` pairs.
 Each field is identified by a name (`key`) and stores a specific `value`.
+These **Record** structures are specification-level entities.
-* **Keywords**: Keywords like `If`, `Else`, or `Else if` are represented as **algorithmic steps** in plain text, rather than in code syntax, to describe the behavior that an implementation should follow.
+* **Keywords in Algorithm Specifications**: Keywords like `If`, `Else`, or `Else if` are represented as **algorithmic steps** in plain text, rather than in code syntax, to describe the behavior that an implementation should follow.

 ### 5. Finding Information on Other Symbols

 The specification text uses a range of notations and symbols to describe its syntax and structure.
-To understand these symbols, you can look into this specific section in the specification:

-* <a href="https://262.ecma-international.org/15.0/index.html?_gl=1*chzpt6*_ga*Mzc5OTUzMzY4LjE3MjQzMjMwMjA.*_ga_TDCK4DWEPP*MTczMDcyMzg1Ni41LjEuMTczMDcyNDYxMy4wLjAuMA#sec-notational-conventions" target="_blank">Notational Conventions</a>: This section explains the different types of symbols, and how they are used to define the language.
+To understand these symbols, you can look into section <a href="https://262.ecma-international.org/15.0/index.html#sec-notational-conventions" target="_blank">Notational Conventions</a>.
+This section explains different types of symbols, and how they are used to define the language.

-* For example, in the <a href="https://262.ecma-international.org/15.0/index.html?_gl=1*chzpt6*_ga*Mzc5OTUzMzY4LjE3MjQzMjMwMjA.*_ga_TDCK4DWEPP*MTczMDcyMzg1Ni41LjEuMTczMDcyNDYxMy4wLjAuMA#sec-nonterminal-symbols-and-productions" target="_blank">Nonterminal Symbols and Productions</a> section, you can read about nonterminal symbol, which are shown in _italic type_, and learn how to read the syntactic definition of a **WhileStatement**.
+For example, in section <a href="https://262.ecma-international.org/15.0/index.html#sec-nonterminal-symbols-and-productions" target="_blank">Nonterminal Symbols and Productions</a>, you can read about nonterminal symbols, which are shown in _italic font_, and learn how to read syntactic definition of a **`WhileStatement`** or an **`ArgumentList`**.

 ### 6. Start Simple

 * Avoid diving into the complex parts right away.
-Start with sections like the **Introduction** or common JavaScript™ features, such as arrays and functions.
+* Proceed with sections that describe common JavaScript™ features, such as [arrays](https://262.ecma-international.org/15.0/index.html#sec-array-objects) and [function objects](https://262.ecma-international.org/15.0/index.html#sec-function-objects).
 * **External Help**: Use resources like <a href="https://searchfox.org/" target="_blank">SearchFox.org</a> to browse and search for JavaScript™ engine implementations or additional explanations before checking the more technical spec.
-* You can also check out https://timothygu.me/es-howto/ or https://v8.dev/blog/tags/understanding-ecmascript for other helpful guides on how to read the ECMA-262 Language Specification.
+* You can also check out [_"How to Read the ECMAScript Specification"_](https://timothygu.me/es-howto/) or [_"Understanding ECMAScript"_](https://v8.dev/blog/tags/understanding-ecmascript): these are helpful guides on how to read the ECMA-262 Language Specification.

-### 7. Example: Understanding <a href="https://262.ecma-international.org/15.0/index.html?_gl=1*chzpt6*_ga*Mzc5OTUzMzY4LjE3MjQzMjMwMjA.*_ga_TDCK4DWEPP*MTczMDcyMzg1Ni41LjEuMTczMDcyNDYxMy4wLjAuMA#sec-array.prototype.push" target="_blank">`Array.prototype.push`</a>
+### 7. Example: Understanding <a href="https://262.ecma-international.org/15.0/index.html#sec-array.prototype.push" target="_blank">`Array.prototype.push`</a>

-* In the specification, you can search for `Array.prototype.push` to see how it works.
-The algorithm will explain:
+In the specification, you can search for `Array.prototype.push` to see how it works.
+The algorithm will explain that:
-  * First, the `length` of the array is checked.
+  * first, the `length` of the array is checked
-  * Then, the new element is added to the array.
+  * then, the new element is added to the array
-  * Finally, the `length` property is updated to reflect the added element.
+  * finally, the `length` property is updated to reflect the added element.

 ## The `Map.prototype.upsert` Specification